 Authorities will need to decide what percentage of the overall scores each of the criteria carry and how these will be built into an evaluation.
 For example, an interview or presentation could be used to assess a different part of the technical requirements from the written tender or it might be a means of adjusting the written tender scores.
 In any event, presentations must be scored as part of the quality or price evaluation, not added to the final overall quality or price marks as this could distort the evaluation process.

 If interviews or presentations are used, all bidders for a regulated contract must be invited to participate.
-Unless the competitive dialogue procedure is used, there is no scope to reduce the number of bidders during the tender stage.
-For more information, see Ask the team: Can a contracting authority invite only the top scoring bidders in a tender process to interview or must it invite all bidders? (www.practicallaw.com/5-503-8953)
+Unless the competitive dialogue procedure or competitive procedure with negotiation is used, there is no scope to reduce the number of bidders during the tender stage.
+For more information, see Ask the team: Can a contracting authority invite only the top scoring bidders in a tender process to interview or must it invite all bidders? ( www.practicallaw.com/5-503-8953)

 Where the questions, presentations, or other evaluation methods are not equally weighted, this should be disclosed to bidders.
 For example, quality is assessed as follows: